TsukiAndroid/Tsuki/README.md

 ## 🌙 Prologue

-Tsuki started as a personal mission — just wanting to read manga on an old Android 7 device that kept breaking every app we tried.
+Tsuki started as a personal mission; just wanting to read manga on an old Android 7 device that kept breaking every app we tried.

 What followed was a long road through SSL handshake errors, dead parser repos, and a graveyard of apps that kept getting taken down one by one: